1967 Oregon State Beavers football team: Washington

-Brigham Young
+BYU

-Brigham Young was 2–1.
-Their only loss was to undefeated Wyoming in Laramie.
-Wyoming finished the season #6 in the AP Poll.
+BYU was 2–1.
+Their only loss was to undefeated Wyoming.
+Wyoming finished the season No. 6 in the AP poll.
 The Cougars had defeated New Mexico and West Michigan by a combined 55 points.
 On Oregon State's second play from scrimmage, Steve Preece was intercepted.
 Eight plays later, the Cougars were up 7–0.
-Later in the quarter, Don Whitley intercepted a Brigham Young pass and returned it to the Cougar two.
+Later in the quarter, Don Whitley intercepted a BYU pass and returned it to the Cougar two.
 On the next play, Bill Enyart plowed in for a touchdown, knotting the score at seven.
 The Beavers’ best drives in the second quarter ended on a fumble and a missed 50-yard field goal.
-Brigham Young scored on a 40-yard field goal with less than three minutes left to take a 10–7 lead.
+BYU scored on a 40-yard field goal with less than three minutes left to take a 10–7 lead.
 They tacked on a 68-yard touchdown pass to take a 10-point lead into halftime.

 Early in the fourth quarter, the Cougars added another touchdown for a 24–7 lead.
-Brigham Young was driving again in the fourth quarter, but Mark Waletich came up with an interception at the Oregon State two yard-line.
+BYU was driving again in the fourth quarter, but Mark Waletich came up with an interception at the Oregon State two yard-line.
 The Beavers drove 98 yards, including a 31-yard touchdown pass from Preece to Billy Main to pull within 11.
 The Beavers’ best drive after that point ended after an interception.
 After Oregon State's defense forced a punt, the Beavers’ next drive ended when Preece's pass bounced off a receiver's helmet and was intercepted by Bobby Smith.
-Smith returned the interception 27 yards for a touchdown to wrap up the Brigham Young victory.
+Smith returned the interception 27 yards for a touchdown to wrap up the BYU victory.
 Oregon State committed 11 turnovers in the game, one fewer than the 12 the Beavers committed over the next five games.

 Purdue

-Entering the game, three undefeated teams topped the AP Poll: the Trojans, the Boilermakers, and the Bruins.
+Entering the game, three undefeated teams topped the AP poll: the Trojans, the Boilermakers, and the Bruins.
 All three were on the Beavers’ schedule over the next four weeks.
 The first was #2 Purdue, the defending Rose Bowl champions on a nine-game winning streak.
 In 1967, the Boilermakers started the season beating Texas A&M in Texas and #1 Notre Dame.
 The week before Oregon State came to West Lafayette, Purdue beat Ohio State 41–6 in Columbus.
 The win remains the largest by any team over the Buckeyes in Ohio Stadium since 1946.